 Q: How many pre-built connectors (API Modules) are ready-to-use?

-As of September 2022, we have +25 API Modules ready to use.
-Some big names include HubSpot, SalesForce, ActiveCampaign, Gorgias, and monday.com.
+As of October 2022, we have ~25 API Modules ready to use.
+Some big names include Crossbeam, HubSpot, Salesforce, ActiveCampaign, Gorgias, and monday.com.
+See them all!

 Q: Is Frigg a part of Left Hook?
 What’s the relationship?